 "I just want to say thank you," he said.
 "I know I was a harsh critic.
 I think the definition of criminal activity has come a long way."

-The ordinance states, "Criminal activity means any crime classified by applicable laws as a felony or class A misdemeanor" as well as several offenses specifically laid out in the ordinance.
+Page 2 of 2 - The ordinance states, "Criminal activity means any crime classified by applicable laws as a felony or class A misdemeanor" as well as several offenses specifically laid out in the ordinance.

 During public comment, Kent County Association of Realtors Board member Todd Stonesifer said the association supported the ordinance based on the revisions that had been incorporated into the ordinance at the realtors' suggestion.